Primetalk/SynapseGrid/docs/README.EN.md

 Key features
 --------------------
-1. SinapseGrid provides better opportunity for function composition, which goes far away from monad capabilities.
+1. SinapseGrid provides better opportunity for functional composition, which goes far beyond monad capabilities.
 2. By using mutually with Akka-actors, you have a opportunity to use strictly typed data processing, that significantly shifts Typed actors.
 3. Composite functions, that have multiple input and output.